TyGrim13/4WinnerFlows/README.md

 Digital Agency Department:
 Managed by Ty.
 All departments supervisors report to Ty.
 Web Development is supervised by Ty.
-Marketing is supervised by Luis.
+Marketing is supervised by Wells.
 Graphic Design is supervised by Jordan, with team members Alex and Roselle.
 Manufacturing Department: